peteroupc/peteroupc.github.io/randomfunc.md

 Since `Normal2` returns two numbers instead of one, but many applications require only one number at a time, a problem arises on how to return one number while storing the other for later retrieval.
 Ways to solve this problem are outside the scope of this page, however.
 The name `Normal` will be used in this document to represent a method that returns only one normally-distributed random number rather than two.

 Also note that a normally-distributed random number can theoretically fall anywhere on the number line, even if it's extremely far from the mean.
 Depending on the use case, an application may need to reject normally-distributed numbers lower than a minimum threshold and/or higher than a maximum threshold and generate new normally-distributed numbers, or to clamp outlying numbers to those thresholds.
-But then the resulting distribution would no longer be a normal distribution, but rather a _truncated_ or _censored_ normal distribution, respectively.
+But then the resulting distribution would no longer be a real normal distribution, but rather a _truncated_ or _censored_ normal distribution, respectively.
 (Rejecting or clamping outlying numbers this way can be done for any statistical distribution, not just a normal distribution.)

 <a id=Binomial_Distribution></a>
 ## Binomial Distribution